 Social media: If you don’t want to join them, Set your own rules

 If you find yourself not liking where you currently stand with social media, you are not alone.
-I’ve been thinking of the best way to tackle this issue because, for one, I wanted to minimize the time I dedicated on the false reality.
+I’ve been thinking of the best way to tackle this issue because, for one, I wanted to minimize the time I dedicated to the false reality.
 One of my most valuable resources is time and it is one that is limited, so what I spend my time on is very important to me.
 As s blogger, I can’t completely go dark.
 I began my journey by turning off all the notifications and sounds on my devices, to never hear any of them.
 Shortly after the feeling of having to constantly engage and constantly live the virtual life still haunted me.
 This is when I decided to cut off from this toxic virtual world entirely by deactivating my personal account (which were the main points of contact on these platforms).

-Before I went ahead and did this, I worked out a plan to go through all my blog content and to optimize it, in order for it to be at it’s best.
+Before I went ahead and did this, I worked out a plan to go through all my blog content and to optimize it, in order for it to be at its best.
 The thought of social media playing such a huge part in building a bridge between the content and audience was taunting me and the only way I could calm the mind was by making sure I did everything possible to make the existing content reach those who search for it.
 Call me old school but I would rather spend my time focusing on optimizing my website and articles to reach a larger audience than play into the monetary games of social media platforms which are trend-bound and will eventually cease to exist.